 The reasoning is quite simple: what you don’t do determines what you can do.

 Even if you’re just starting out, these lists help ensure you’re not becoming a perpetual office troll when you should be a breezy business overseer.
 Focus on one or two at a time, just as you would with high-priority to-do items.
 The descriptions are worded in our standard no-fluff form and from our business area of expertise, gym management.

-If you’re living at your gym these days, something needs to change.
-New gym, old gym, the balancing of work vs. personal time will never cease to be the most critical decision as a business owner.
+A healthy committment to working hard is critical to gain traction and achieve your goals.
+Noone will disagree there.
+But if you’re living at your gym these days, something needs to change.
+New gym, old gym, the balancing of work vs. personal time will never cease to be the most critical decision you make when creating your weekly schedule.
 Time inside your gym is time well spent.
 Time spent outside, even more so.
 Set a cut-ff time each day to be away from your ‘office’ no matter where it is.
-The time limits in the gym will force prioritization into the forefront for you.
+The time limits put on your ‘office hours’ will force prioritization into the forefront for you.
 More decisions will get made and more action will be taken.
 Watch!

 2. Don’t Email Early in the Morning or Late At Night

 The former scrambles your priorities and plans for the day, and the latter just gives you insomnia.
 E-mail can wait until 10am, after you’ve completed at least one of your critical to-do items…

 3. Don’t Agree to Meetings/Calls With No Agenda or Time

 If the desired outcome is defined clearly with a stated objective and agenda listing topics/questions to cover, no meeting or call should last more than 30 minutes.
 Think of how the structure of your classes or workouts.
 They vary slightly but have a clear order.
 Apply this structure elsewhere.
 Request meeting info in advance so you can “maximize the time together.”

 4. Have Less Control